thepeergroup/aspen/README.md

 Sarah donated $30 to Sumbul.
 ```

 We've changed two things here.
 (We still have to do the dollar amount.
-That's the next step.)
+That will be the following step.)

 First, we replaced the literal names of "Matt" and "Hélène" with __matchers__ that will take the text of a sentence and assign it to variables `a` and `b`.